-At March 31, 2012, our total cash and cash equivalents were approximately \$7.9 million.
+At September 30, 2012, our total cash and cash equivalents were approximately \$6.7 million.

-We have a term loan with SVB which at March 31, 2012 had a balance of \$4.9 million.
+We have a term loan with SVB, which at September 30, 2012 had a balance of \$4.1 million.
 This term loan matures on May 1, 2015.
 We also maintain a revolving line of credit of up to \$1.0 million with SVB, under which no amounts are outstanding and the full borrowing capacity of \$1.0 million remains available.
-The line of credit is currently scheduled to expire on May 18, 2012.
-We are currently in discussions with SVB to extend the line of credit, although there can be no guarantee that we will be able to do so on favorable terms or at all.
+The line of credit is currently scheduled to expire on May 17, 2014.
 The terms and conditions of our term loan and line of credit are described in Note 3 of our condensed consolidated financial statements included in this report.